crbothe/ReadSensorDataForIoT/README.md

 You can follow simple guidelines given here: [Start your first project and app with Django](https://docs.djangoproject.com/en/1.9/intro/tutorial01/).

-I have provided the Django version 1.9 link here, because this project was tested with the same.
+I have provided the Django version 1.9 link here because this project was tested with the same.
 However, you can try using recent version as well.

 The main project starts under "DAWebServer" folder.

 ## Step one
-Create project using:
+Create a project using:
 ```sh
 django-admin startproject DAWebServer
 ```